GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 ![Piano Lessons with Greg Kaighin](assets/images/screenshot-devices.png)

-The website is built for my own established self-employed piano-teaching business "Piano Lessons with Greg Kaighin" to advertise the business to prospective students, as I am currently looking to increase the number of students I teach.
+The website is built for my own established self-employed piano-teaching business "Piano Lessons with Greg Kaighin" to advertise the business to prospective students and to provide them with a means of getting in contact.
+It is also created to add value to current students by providing downloads of teaching resources and links to relevant external websites.

 ## Its purposes are: